 This example shows the appropriate Signal router Transforms so that when the Signals on the Pass Thru are exported they connect correctly to the MxV system signals.
 The Pass Thru is not required, but it enables exporting all the ports from a single Transform.

 This example shows how the Signal routers should be used when multiple networks are present.
 (This is the primary purpose of the router Transforms.)
 You only have one set of the bus control system Signals exported, and then they are routed either directly or indirectly to all of the networks in the harness.

-This example shows a fully (and correctly) created CAN network harness.
+This example shows a full CAN network harness.